Kaifungamedev/YTDownloader/readme.md

 # YTDownloader
-YTD (YouTube Downloader) is a cli tool for downlading youtube videos.
+YTD (YouTube Downloader) is a CLI tool for downloading youtube videos.

 ## usage
 `path/to/YoutubeD <"youtube url in quotes"> <file extension> [optional args]`